tek's not-quite-comprehensive film reference & review pages

 Item One: Ratings system

-For quite awhile I had a sytem of tiers for each category, and at present most of the movies here are still using that system, but I'm deleting the explanation of the system now.
-I'm slowly working on moving the categories into a system using frames, so all movies in each category will be on one page, basically.
-And the new rating system will use different numbers of "smileys" or "hearts."
-Each category will have a link to a full explanation of the system.
+For quite awhile I had a sytem of tiers for each category, but I eventually moved the categories into a system using frames, so all movies in each category will be on one page, basically.
+And the new rating system will use different numbers of "smileys" or "hearts," instead of tiers.

 Item Two: Genres